 So I would wait in the line at a cart then when I got to the front and handed my ticket to the attendant they would point to the next cart.
 This happened three times before finally the 4th cart was mine and I was the last person to board.

 Finding my actual seat was also a challenge because the seat numbers are on tiny little metal plaques attached to the seat in front of them.
-Which is quite hard to see, especially when the cart is full of people.
+Which is quite challenging to see, especially when the cart is full of people.

 When I did locate my seat, the young guy next to me helped me shove my big backpack into the overhead compartment, which had no railing and was quite insecure.
 I was a bit nervous that it would come crashing down during the ride and crush the fragile little lady in front of me.

 Luckily, this is a happy story and that never happened.